JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

         // Unresolved reference 'tau'

         // In Kotlin 1.9.20, the compiler mistakenly thinks that
-        // unknownObject has type Tau, so the tau() function is
+        // unknownObject has type Tau, so the tau() function can be
         // called successfully.
     }
 }